EBIBioStudies/page-tab-specification/specification/PageTabSpecification.md

 </xmp></details>

 ## Submission
 Root element of the submission.
 A submission element is created using the reserved word _Submission_.
-It's mandatory to have this element.
+It's mandatory to have this element in the submission definition.

 ### Syntax
 ```